cow-on-board/RFC/README.md

 # Engula Operator

-The [engula operator][] manages engula clusters deployed to Kubernetes and automates tasks related to operating an engula cluster.
+The [engula-operator][] manages engula clusters deployed to Kubernetes and automates tasks related to operating an engula cluster.

 ## Background